turingschool/try-turing/fe-weekend/intro-to-css/index.md

 - Style HTML element using CSS rules
 - Use class and ID attributes on HTML elements to more specifically target them in CSS

+>For this section, you'll build on the HTML you wrote as part of the pre-work for today!

 ## What is CSS?

 CSS is a way to add style to HTML documents on the web.
 It's incredibly powerful!